-Certain of the underwriters and their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
-In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
-Certain affiliates of J.P.
-Morgan Securities Inc., UBS Securities LLC, KeyBanc Capital Markets Inc., Deutsche Bank Securities Inc. and RBC Capital Markets Corporation are lenders under our \$154.0 million revolving credit facility, and will receive their pro rata portion of the proceeds from this offering used to repay amounts outstanding under our \$154.0 million revolving credit facility.
-In addition, an affiliate of KeyBanc Capital Markets Inc. is the lender under our \$30 million term loan facility.
+Certain of the Sales Agents and their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
+In addition, from time to time, certain of the Sales Agents and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
+Certain of the Sales Agents and their affiliates are lenders under our \$220.0 million senior secured credit facility, and may receive their pro rata portion of the proceeds from this offering used to repay amounts outstanding under our credit facility.
+In addition, an affiliate of KeyBanc Capital Markets Inc. is the lender under our \$30 million term loan facility and proceeds from this offering may be used to repay amounts outstanding under that facility.
+Because more than 5% of the proceeds of this offering may be received by affiliates of the Sales Agents in this offering, this offering is being conducted in compliance with the NASD Rule 2720, as administered by FINRA.
+Pursuant to this rule, the appointment of a qualified independent underwriter is not necessary in connection with this offering, as the offering is of a class of securities having a bona fide public market contemplated by such rule.